 Next catalogue models are an important part of the high street retailer.
-Creating a strong identity that relates to their target audience is essential to increase sales and promote the British brand.
+They help create a strong identity that relates to their target audience as it is vital to increase sales and promote the British brand.

 Many aspiring hopefuls dream of modelling for Next yet are unsure of the correct path.
-Take a look at our guide to understand how to land a role that is recognised worldwide.
+Take a look at our guide to understand how to land a role at Next.
 We will endeavour to answer all your questions.

 Next: The Brand

 Next stores populate the high street with the logo recognised globally.
 Their online presence and Next Directory catalogue need a vast range of models.
 The Next Directory is popular amongst customers with a credit account.
 They have access to tons of inspiration to flick through and purchase.
 You can pick up your Next Directory at one of their stores all over the world.
 The Next catalogue includes over 850 pages, which demonstrates the need for models.

 Advertising campaigns and catalogue shots create a strong identity within the fashion industry.
 Therefore, it is important that a particular look and style targets their audience.
 For example, at Christmas a festive campaign is in store covering all departments.
 Also, autumn winter material or spring summer campaigns promote the new season.

 Next has an international audience delivering all over the world.
 Your modelling images are on display across the globe.
 Who knows what opportunities await in these countries.

 - Czech Republic